salshyn/PageFossil/README.md

 After a moment, blockchain status should update to **pending** and you'll have 30 minutes to make a bitcoin payment to the specified Bitcoin address.

-Shortly after that Bitcoin transaction is **confirmed**, local status for the page image will update accordingly and should link to the relevant Bitcoin transaction where your image hash should be stored after the transaction's [OP_RETURN opcode](https://en.bitcoin.it/wiki/OP_RETURN#Is_storing_data_in_the_blockchain_acceptable.3F).
+Shortly after the relevant Bitcoin transaction is **confirmed**, local status for the page image will update accordingly and should link to the transaction.
+Your image hash should be stored after the transaction's [OP_RETURN opcode](https://en.bitcoin.it/wiki/OP_RETURN#Is_storing_data_in_the_blockchain_acceptable.3F).

 ### Blockchain statuses